archion/videopop/README.md

 videopop
 ========
-pop online video out on the website, currently supports:
+Pop online video out on the website.
+Should be able to support all website
-- youtube
-- bilibili
-- acfun
-- youku
-- tudou
-- other website with video embed by "embed" tag

-## Usage
+## installing
-Add
+Just add
 ```
 javascript:(function(){var vp=document.createElement('script');vp.setAttribute('src','https://rawgit.com/archion/videopop/master/videopop.js');document.getElementsByTagName('head')[0].appendChild(vp);})();
 ```

-to your chrome browser bookmark
+to your browser as bookmark

+## Usage
+click the bookmark on a website and then click the video which you want to pop out